igorbdsantos/sentimentAnalysis/README.md

-# sentimentAnalysis
+# Sentiment Analysis
-A basic project using the TextBlob library for sentiment analysis
+A basic project using the TextBlob library for sentiment analysis.